-We intend to invest the proceeds from an offering of securities in new or existing portfolio companies, and such investments may take up to two years from the closing of such offering, in part because privately negotiated investments in illiquid securities or private middle-market companies require substantial due diligence and structuring.
-During this period, we would expect to use the net proceeds from our offering to reduce then-outstanding obligations under our credit facility or to invest such proceeds in cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less.
-We expect to earn yields on such investments, if any, that are lower than the interest income that we anticipate receiving in respect of investments in our core assets.
-As a result, any distributions we make during this investment period may be lower than the distributions that we would expect to pay when such proceeds are fully invested in core assets.
-The management fee payable by us will not be reduced while our assets are invested in any such securities.
-See "Regulation-Temporary Investments" for additional information about temporary investments we may make prior to investing in core assets.
+We may invest the proceeds from an offering of securities in new or existing portfolio companies, and such investments may take up to a year from the closing of such offering, in part because privately negotiated investments in illiquid securities or private middle-market companies require substantial due diligence and structuring.
+During this period, we may use the net proceeds from our offering to reduce then-outstanding obligations under our credit facility, which may dilute our net asset value per share, or to invest such proceeds in cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less.
+We expect to earn yields on such investments, if any, that are lower than the interest income that we anticipate receiving in respect of investments in our assets.
+As a result, any distributions we make during this investment period may be lower than the distributions that we would expect to pay when such proceeds are fully invested in non-temporary investments.
+The management fee payable by us will not be reduced while our assets are invested in any such temporary investments.
+See "Regulation-Temporary Investments" for more information.